 The Giovale Library provides access to a number of subject databases that you can use to find journal articles on topics within a specific discipline or

 field of study.
-The databases listed on this page are those that are most useful for finding research published in the field of political science.
+The databases listed on this page are those that are most useful for finding research published in the field of psychology and mental health counseling.

 GriffinSearch is a good starting place if you are looking for books, journal articles, films, and other material available in the library.
 In addition to

 searching the Giovale Library catalog for physical materials, GriffinSearch finds e-books and articles from several of our databases.